Sompote/pile_PPV/README.md

 Additional data for pile driving are welcomed to train the model making it more efficient.

 <h2>Acknowledgements:</h2>
 Thanks, STS Co.
-Ltd for provide a testing data,
+Ltd for providing a testing data,